A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: The mathematical model

-Here $\overline{c}$ is the signaling molecule concentration in healthy dermal tissue and $\tilde{c}$ is the signaling molecule density in the wounded area.
+$(*):L^w\leq x \leq-L^w$, $(**):\{L^w + x\leq s, L^w - s\leq x\leq L^w\}$, $(***):-L^w+s \leq x \leq L^w-s$.
+Here $\overline{N},\overline{c},\tilde{N},\tilde{c}$ are the fibroblast density and signaling molecule concentration in healthy dermal tissue and in the wound, respectively.
 Examples of possible initial densities are shown in Figure \ref{fig:InitialConditions}.
 We use these functions in order to avoid steep changes in the densities.
-We have assumed that some fibroblasts are present in the wounded area and used that signaling molecules are present in the wounded area due to the secretion by for instance macrophages.
+We have assumed that some fibroblasts are present in the wound and used that signaling molecules are present in the wound due to the secretion by for instance macrophages during inflammation.

 In line with Koppenol, we assume that initially no myofibroblasts are present, that a fixed collagen concentration is present, and that the displacement of the dermal layer, the displacement velocity and effective Eulerian strain initially are zero.
 Hence for all $x\in\Omega_{x,0}$: